learn-co-curriculum/java-mod-4-maven-lifecycle/README.md

 Let's see how IntelliJ builds the project when we change the code and need to recompile.

-Edit the `main` method to print "Hello" instead of "Hello World!", then:
+Edit the `main` method to print "Hello!" instead of "Hello World!", then:

 1. Press the build icon on the bottom toolbar to display the build view.
-2. Press the build icon on the top toolbar or select **Build | Build Project** from the main menu to build the project.
+2. Press the build icon on the top toolbar or select Build | Build Project from the main menu to build the project.

 ![build](https://curriculum-content.s3.amazonaws.com/6002/life-cycles-phases-and-goals/build.png)